 The National Research Council (2005) has concluded that the results of studies using contingent valuation methods are of high quality; however, the results and findings of studies relating to the Colorado River Corridor are considerably outdated.
 Others have emphasized the need for additional or updated research on the sources and magnitudes of values associated with operational goals (see National Research Council 1999).
-To address these concerns, the National Park Service (NPS) has proposed to conduct a survey to determine non-use values associated with river-based amenities located in Lake Powell, Lake Mead, and the Upper and Lower Grand Canyon.
-The proposed survey, the results of which will not be available until after the Final EIS is published, closely follows the methodology developed by Welsh et al. (1995) by using stated preference methods to measure the changes in total value associated with the impacts on riparian areas caused by changes in operations of Glen Canyon Dam.
-If approved by the Office of Management and Budget, the survey will be conducted by the University of Montana, and will be administered to households selected from two samples, a national sample including all U.S. households, and a regional sample, consisting of all households receiving power from Western Area Power Administration, and including all utilities receiving power from the Glen Canyon Dam.
-The study will involve three phases.
+To address these concerns, the National Park Service (NPS) has conducted a survey to determine non-use values associated withthe impacts of each of the six action alternatives on the endangered humpback chub, sandbars in the Grand Canyon, and populations of large trout in Glen Canyon.
+The survey used a discrete choice model to estimate household and aggregate willingness to pay for the six action alternatives based on data collected from two household samples, a national sample including all U.S. households, and a regional sample, consisting of all households receiving power from Western Area Power Administration, and including all utilities receiving power from the Glen Canyon Dam.
+The study involved a repeat contact mail-back survey method (Dillman 2007) in three phases.

-The first phase will be a survey of a subsample (n = 200) of the total sample population.
-These responses will be used to conduct preliminary analysis on the data to determine whether the levels will be adjusted up or down to create greater differences between the LTEMP alternatives.
-If more than 80% (n = 160) of individuals in the subsample select the No Action Alternative, then the cost of the alternatives will be adjusted downward.
-The results from this sample will inform the choice of attribute levels in the final conjoint version of the survey mailed to the respondents in second phase of the study.
-Once the attributes have been evaluated and adjusted, the final mail survey will be used to collect data.
-Two survey instruments, both of which use identical sampling methods, will be used.
-All respondents will receive the same instructions and answer a series of common introductory questions to determine general sociodemographic background, visitation patterns, recreational preferences, values, and other information.
-Then 75% (n = 4,668) of individuals in the sample will receive Survey A with a section that will include conjoint questions.
-The remaining 25% (n = 1,500) will receive Survey B, which will include contingent valuation questions.
+The first phase was a survey of a subsample (n = 200) of the total sample population to pretest the survey instrument (24% response rate).
+These responses were used to conduct preliminary analysis on the data to determine whether the levels were adjusted up or down to create greater differences between the LTEMP alternatives.
+If more than 80% (n = 160) of individuals in the subsample selected the No Action Alternative, then the cost of the alternatives was adjusted downward.
+The results from this sample inform the choice of attribute levels in the final conjoint version of the survey mailed to the respondents in the second phase of the study.
+Once the attributes were evaluated and adjusted, the final mail survey was used to collect data.
+Two survey instruments, both of which use identical sampling methods, were used.
+All respondents received the same instructions and answered a series of common introductory questions to determine general socio-demographic background, visitation patterns, recreational preferences, values, and other information.
+Then 75% (n = 4,668) of individuals in the sample received Survey A with a section that included conjoint questions.
+The remaining 25%